Yousuf Butt

-Yousuf Ijaz Butt (born 18 October 1989) is a professional footballer who plays as a goalkeeper for Denmark Series club Gentofte VI.
+Yousuf Ijaz Butt (born 18 October 1989) is a professional footballer who plays as a goalkeeper for Danish 2nd Division club Ishøj.
 Born in Denmark, he plays for the Pakistan national team.

-Butt has played over 400 games in the Danish football league system, and is considered one of the best South Asian goalkeepers of the 2010s.
+Butt has played over 300 games in the Danish football league system, and is considered one of the most prominent Pakistani goalkeepers.

 Club career

-Hellerup
+Early career

 Butt started his career at Hellerup IK joining the club at the age of 14.
 He made his senior debut in 2007 in the Danish 1st division at the age of 18.

-BK Skjold

-Afterwards, Butt joined the 2nd division club BK Skjold in 2010, helping the club avoid the relegation, playing 17 games in the season.
+Afterwards, Butt joined the 2nd division club BK Skjold in 2010, helping the club avoid relegation, playing 17 games in the season.
 He played for Skjold Birkerød the following season.

-Glostrup Albertslund

-Butt was then brought into 2nd division side BK Glostrup Albertslund where he eventually became the club captain.
+Butt was then brought into the 2nd division side BK Glostrup Albertslund where he eventually became the club captain.

-Brønshøj
+Domestic career

-In August 2014, Butt signed with 1st division club Brønshøj Boldklub on a 6-month contract.
+In August 2014, Butt signed with the 1st division club Brønshøj Boldklub on a 6-month contract.
 He played one match for the club in the DBU Cup, winning 9–1 away against Blovstrød.

-Svebølle

-Butt later moved to 2nd division club Svebølle B&I in 2015.
+Butt later moved to the 2nd division club Svebølle B&I in 2015.

-Return to Brønshøj

 Butt returned again to his former club Brønshøj the next season.

-Fredensborg & Herlev

 In 2017 after a short stint at Fredensborg BI, Butt signed for Herlev IF.

-Greve Fodbold

 In 2018, Butt moved to Greve Fodbold, where he was joined by national team fellow Muhammad Ali.

-AB Tårnby

 In 2018, Butt moved to AB Tårnby with fellow national team striker Hassan Bashir.

-Ishøj

 Butt moved to the Denmark Series club Ishøj IF in 2021.
-He played for Ishøj as key player and promoted with the club to Danish 3rd Division in the same season.
+He played for Ishøj as a key player and was promoted with the club to the Danish 3rd Division in the same season.
 In January 2024, Ishøj announced the departure of eight players including Butt.

-Tårnby FF

-Following his departure, Butt moved to Denmark Series club Tårnby FF in the summer of 2024.
+Following his departure, Butt moved to the Denmark Series club Tårnby FF in the summer of 2024.
+In the winter window of 2025, Butt moved to the Denmark Series club Karlslunde.
+On 6 August 2025, Butt signed for Gentofte-VI which competed in the Denmark Series.

-Karlslunde IF

-In the winter window of 2025, Butt moved to Denmark Series club Karlslunde.
+Overseas spell and return